Dengue Fever (update July 2023)

-Nepal has had an outbreak of dengue this year with more than 3000 cases detected with maximum number of cases occurring in Lalitpur and Kathmandu districts (http://edcd.gov.np/news/download/situation-update-of-dengue-2022).
-The aedes mosquitoes carrying dengue are mostly confined to urban areas where they breed in the relatively clean water found in storage jars, discarded tyres and tin cans.
+Nepal had an outbreak of dengue in 2022 with 54,784 reported dengue cases and 88 deaths, cases detected with maximum number of cases occurring in Kathmandu valley.1 The aedes mosquitoes carrying dengue are mostly confined to urban areas where they breed in the relatively clean water found in storage jars, discarded tyres and tin cans.
 Because the mosquitoes bite during the day (especially late afternoon) as well as the night it makes it hard to avoid exposure.
 Once bitten by an infective mosquito a person will become sick within two to eight days.

 Dengue fever is a disease of the tropics and subtropics with approximately 400 million people affected each year.
 It is caused by any one of the four related viruses transmitted by day- biting aedes mosquitoes.
-The disease is characterized by sudden onset of high fever, pain behind the eyes, headache, backache, joint and muscle pains.
+Serotypes 1, 2 and 3 of dengue viruses were found in the 2022 outbreak in Nepal.2 The disease is characterized by sudden onset of high fever, pain behind the eyes, headache, backache, joint and muscle pains.
 It is often accompanied by a rash that looks like a red flush on the back, chest and abdomen.
 Fever returns to normal within a week.
 A small number of patients with dengue will develop bleeding and other complications who will need to be hospitalized.
 No specific treatment is available and spontaneous recovery is the rule.

 There are regular dengue epidemics in India, Sri Lanka, Thailand, Malaysia, Singapore, and Indonesia that are popular travel destinations.
-Nepal is no longer an exception but we hope that dengue will start to abate in the cooler months of October-November which are the peak tourist months.
+Nepal is no longer an exception as cases are increasing this year too.
 In SE Asia, dengue is transmitted all year round, but occurs mainly during the summer wet months and post- monsoon.
 In India, dengue fever shows a marked seasonal pattern, with most travelers becoming exposed during late September and October after the seasonal rains have stopped.

 Dengue haemorrhagic fever (DHF) and dengue shock syndrome (DSS).